-Front steps are integral part of home

-Porch roof breaks up two story element
+Front steps are integral part of home Porch roof breaks up two story element

-Porch raised a minimum of 18" above finished grade

-Windows & Doors

-Windows

-Windows should be predominantly rectangular in shape and may be square, horizontal or vertical in orientation.
+Porch raised a minimum of 18" above finished grade Windows & Doors Windows Windows should be predominantly rectangular in shape and may be square, horizontal or vertical in orientation.
 Octagonal, circles, arched and hexagon shape windows will not be approved.
 Window heads must remain level.

 Windows should not be placed within 12" of any building corner.
 Windows should be utilized as a feature element within a wall plane.

-Windows may be constructed of the following materials:

-- Wood - Wood clad with color fast vinyl or aluminum - Metal clad windows must be coated with an approved finish - Vinyl

-Note: If divided light windows are proposed the window most be a true divided light.
+Windows may be constructed of the following materials: - Wood - Wood clad with color fast vinyl or aluminum - Metal clad windows must be coated with an approved finish - Vinyl Note: If divided light windows are proposed the window most be a true divided light.
 Snap in grids, or grids between glass pains will not be approved.

-Note: The glass and frames used in windows and skylights can not be highly reflective.
-The lens of skylights must be clear, gray or bronze.
+Note: The glass and frames used in windows and skylights cannot be highly reflective.
+The lenses of skylights must be clear, gray or bronze.
 All skylights must be low profile.
 No bubble type skylights will be permitted.
 Skylight locations should integrate well with the exterior design and not seem random.
 Light pollution from skylights will not be permitted.

-Doors

-Door openings should be protected from weather.
+The type and location of skylights are subject to the review of the Review Board.
+Doors Door openings should be protected from weather.
 Porches, overhangs and other architectural features can shield openings and add interest.
 Door ways should be rectangular in shape.
 They should be made of a material and finished in a manner that is complimentary to the other exterior materials being used.
 Doors are encouraged to be architectural focal points.
+Homestead Homes

-Windows are rectangular and windo heads must remain level
+Windows are rectangular and window heads must remain level